howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 </Instruction>

-Lastly we need to ensure that when we're on the `/top` route, the list of links is sorted by the number of links.
-The only thing we need to do to make this work is to replace the `linksToRender` variable.
+Lastly you'll need to ensure that when the `/top` route is opened, the list of links is sorted by the number of links.
+You'll only need to replace the `linksToRender` variable with some more logic to make this work.

 <Instruction>